didanurwanda/inflector-php/README.md

 # Inflector PHP

 A lightweight PHP utility for smart word transformations – from singular to plural, snake_case to CamelCase, and everything in between.
-All methods are `static` and can be called directly on the `Inflector` class.
+Fully compatible with PHP 7.1 through 8.4.

 > **Note:**
 > This library is a PHP port of the popular JavaScript library [inflector-js](https://www.npmjs.com/package/inflector-js), bringing similar functionality for smart word transformations such as singular/plural conversion and case formatting.